 After a few months on my own choreographing, performing, and working, I landed an offer from Atlantic Acting School to come join their summer conservatory program in 2017.
 With this school, I would get training in practical aesthetics and learn from industry leaders what it takes to make it in this world.
 This school is based in New York City and is directly connected to Atlantic Theater Company, an off-broadway theatre.

 After the summer intensive, I decided to join their evening conservatory program and continue my training with them for the next year.
-This program has shaped me more than I even imagined it would.
-Atlantic continues to surprise me by how honest they are making me with my own skills, fears, and dreams and over the next year I plan to continue to push those fears and dreams even further to see where I further my growth as a performer.
+This program shaped me more than I even imagined it would.
+Atlantic continued to surprise me by how honest they were making me with my own skills, fears, and dreams and over the next year I continued to push those fears and dreams even further to see where I could further my growth as a performer.